MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ### Are all tests free?

 No. Testing prompts and testing trained models are now free.
 Testing prebuilt models still consumes credits at the same rate as running them in production.
 As preview models are free, testing them is also free.

-### I've built an App which includes a Flow.
-I want to add an AI Builder action in this Flow.
-Will it turn my App into a premium App?
+### I built an app that includes a flow.
+I want to add an AI Builder action in this flow.
+Does it turn my app into a premium app?

-Yes, by adding AI Builder action to a Flow, you turn this Flow into a premium Flow.
-Hence your App will now be a premium App, so will require premium license to be used.
+Yes.
+By adding an AI Builder action to a flow, you turn this flow into a premium flow.
+Hence, your app is now a premium app, so it requires a premium license to be used.

 ### Do you have FAQ about AI Builder trials?

 Yes.
-To learn more, go to [AI Builder trial FAQ](ai-builder-trials.md#ai-builder-trial-faq).
+Learn more in [AI Builder trial FAQ](ai-builder-trials.md#ai-builder-trial-faq).

 ## Related information